WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Shooting.md

 from this list on each shot and uses it.
 If you don't want horizontal recoil, then simply don't use this.

 Notes:
-* Negative value means left, and positive right
+* Negative value means left, and positive right.
 * Horizontal means yaw, values like `5`, `-4`, `10` are recommended.

 #### `Vertical`: \<Double list\>